yusuf-shahin/javascript-nuggets/set obj/readme.md

 ## Set object

 - The Set object allows you to store a collection of elements, just like an Array.
-But here the value is store in a object .
+But here the value is store in a object . [click here to learn more ...](https://www.freecodecamp.org/news/javascript-map-and-set-objects-explained/)

 #### Basic example :-